o-qcblog/o-qcblog.github.io/_posts/2024-06-20-Projective-Planes-and-Hypergraphs.md

 categories: [Note, Miscellaneous]
 ---

-*This blog will discuss projective geometry and graph theory, highlighting the links between these two fields.*
+*This blog will discuss projective geometry and graph theory, viewing one from the other's lens.*

 Coming soon...